DaoCloud/DaoCloud-docs/docs/en/docs/skoala/trad-ms/hosted/namespace.md

     <!--![]()screenshots-->

-3. Enter the ID, name, and description of the namespace and click `OK` in the lower right corner of the page.
+3. Enter the ID, and name and click `OK` in the lower right corner of the page.

     If you do not enter an ID, the system automatically generates an ID. ** The namespace ID cannot be changed after creation **